 Welcome to IEA Wind Member Country Activities for Norway

 Electric energy in Norway is generated using a very high share of renewable energy.
-The primary source of electricity is hydropower which in 2012 stood for approximately 97% of the country’s electricity production.
+The primary source of electricity is hydropower, which in 2013 stood for approximately 96% of the country’s electricity production.
 In recent years there has also been a keen interest in wind power as a commercial source of energy.
 Norway boasts some of the best wind resources in Europe and the combination of technological advances and renewable energy support schemes mean that these resources will likely be tapped in the form of large amounts of new wind power installations in the coming years.
-Read the entire report here.